fromheten/plato-2020-ocaml/README.md

 ## Compilation

-Plato is built with Dune.
+Platoc is built with Dune, and dependencies handled with Opam.

 Get all dependencies: `$ opam install --deps-only .`